naveedrafi42/Sparkify/README.md

 ## Results & Summary
 The test data is relatively small with 225 users from which 52 have churned.
 We create some basic features like number of songs and artists heard, number of unique pages visited etc...
-Please visit my blog post for more details.<>
+Please visit my [blog](https://naveedrafi.medium.com/user-churn-prediction-with-spark-fd99b6c568e4) post for more details

-Using 3 classifcation models: Logistic Rregression, Random Forest and Gradient Boosted Trees (GBT) with default params we find that the GBT gives us the best f1 score of 0.83.
-We user hyper parameter tuning to improve the the scores ending with an f1 score of <>
+Using 3 classifcation models: Logistic Rregression, Random Forest and Gradient Boosted Trees (GBT) with default params we find that the GBT gives us the best f1 score of ~ 0.8.
+We use hyper parameter tuning but that doesn't improve the score so we stick with the base parameter.

+Top indicators of churn involves how much of the app a user has explored and how long the user has been using the app.

 ## References
 The project was made possible due to an entire communicty of data scientists solving similar problems and a lot of preparation material provided by udacity.